23W-INCO/measlesdata-xginevra/README.md

 So, information is transmitted more easily for any social class.

 -> TODO: i want to click on a federal state to get to a plotted visualisation of the data for the selected state.
--> TODO: - SQLite file to replace a database; - JSON compability; - dockerfile
+-> TODO: - SQLite file to replace a database; - JSON compability;